 How much are Southwest Rapid Rewards points worth?

-Some may assign slightly higher value to points when considering the fact that points bookings are highlight flexible in that they can be cancelled up until about 10 minutes prior to departure and in the event of cancellation the points are immediately returned to the member’s account and are available for use to book any flight for anyone, whereas flights booked with cash will yield a credit that in some cases (Wanna Get Away fares) can only be used to book travel for the originally-ticketed passenger.
+Some members may assign slightly higher value to points when considering the fact that points bookings are highlight flexible in that they can be cancelled up until about 10 minutes prior to departure.
+In the event of cancellation, the points are immediately returned to the member’s account and are available for use to book any flight for anyone.
+Further, they never expire.
+By contrast, flights booked with cash and later canceled will yield a credit that in some cases (Wanna Get Away fares) can only be used to book travel for the originally-ticketed passenger and which will expire within 6 to 12 months (for credits created from May 28, 2025 onward).

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.